terra-quantum-public/tq42sdk/docs/source/Python_Developer_Guide/Preparing_Your_Data_and_Hyper_Parameters.md

 # Preparing Your Data and Hyper Parameters

 The way you construct your code may differ depending on the type of algorithm or problem being solved.
-Visit [TQ42 Help](https://docs.tq42.com/en/latest/) for links to detailed documentation on each algorithm, including:
+Visit the [documentation](https://docs.tq42.com/en/latest/) for details on each algorithm, including:

 - An overview of the algorithm